Pro and Cons of Taking a Home Office Deduction

 If you work from home and you meet the requirements to take a home office deduction, it might seem like a no-brainer to take the deduction on your federal income taxes.
-Less taxes are good, right?
+Fewer taxes are good, right?

 But be careful.
 A home office deduction is not always in everyone's best interest.
 Consider the pros and cons of a home office deduction.
 And if you have any doubts, consult a tax specialist for your specific circumstances.

-Here are some things to consider about taking a home office deduction on your income taxes:
+Here are some things to consider about taking a home office deduction on your income taxes.

 It makes a difference whether you are an employee versus a self-employed individual.
-Different rules apply for employed telecommuters than apply for independent contractors.
+Different rules apply to employed telecommuters than apply for independent contractors.
 If you are an employee who works from home, you may not find this deduction to your advantage.

 First of all, telecommuting employees are subject to more restrictions than independent contractors.
 Telecommuters must be working from a home office for the sake of convenience of their employer.
-Also only the portion of the employee's unreimbursed business expenses (which include the home office) that is greater than 2 percent of the employee's adjusted gross income is deductible.
+Also, only the portion of the employee's unreimbursed business expenses (which include the home office) that is greater than 2 percent of the employee's adjusted gross income is deductible.
 In all, the deduction will likely have less of an impact on telecommuting employees' tax bills than for those filing a Schedule C.

 Profit and Loss